ProtoTest/ProtoTest.Golem/README.md

 To Execute: You may execute tests from the command line using the nunit-console.exe.
 To execute tests within Visual Studio either the nunit3 plugin or resharper Visual Studio plugin must be installed.

 Parallel execution is supported at a class/fixture level, not a Test/Function level.
 Multiple browsers are not currently supported.
 Only a single browser may be defined per config file.

+Additionally, as ProtoTest is no longer in existance that name will be removed moving forward.

  Golem Overview
 ====================